Diaper: Adults

 Although most commonly worn by and associated with babies and children, diapers are also worn by adults for a variety of reasons.
 In the medical community, they are usually referred to as "adult absorbent briefs" rather than diapers, which are associated with children and may have a negative connotation.
 The usage of adult diapers can be a source of embarrassment, and products are often marketed under euphemisms such as incontinence pads.
-The most common adult users of diapers are those with medical conditions which cause them to experience urinary like bed wetting or fecal incontinence, or those who are bedridden or otherwise limited in their mobility.
+The most common adult users of diapers are those with medical conditions which cause them to experience urinary incontinence (like bedwetting) or fecal incontinence, those who are bedridden or otherwise limited in their mobility, or for other emotional, physical, or mental needs.
+It is important that the user selects the proper type, size, and absorbency level for their needs as every diaper design is different.

 Scuba divers utilize diapers for their dry suits for long exposures.

 The Maximum Absorbency Garment is an adult-sized diaper with extra absorption material that NASA astronauts wear during liftoff, landing, and extra-vehicular activity (EVA).
+The NASA Maximum Absorbency Garment is however only designed to retain 2 liters, while the commercial brand by "Tykables Diapers" known as their "Little Rawrs" diaper line is ISO rated to retain up to 7.5 liters of urine.

 Animals

 Diapers and diaperlike products are sometimes used on pets, laboratory animals, or working animals.
 This is often due to the animal not being housebroken, or for older, sick, or injured pets who have become incontinent.
 In some cases, these are simply baby diapers with holes cut for the tails to fit through.
 In other cases, they are diaperlike waste collection devices.

 The diapers used on primates, canines, etc. are much like the diapers used by humans.
 The diapers used on equines are intended to catch excretions, as opposed to absorbing them.

 In 2002, the Vienna city council proposed that horses be made to wear diapers to prevent them from defecating in the street.
 This caused controversy amongst animal rights groups, who claimed that wearing diapers would be uncomfortable for the animals.
 The campaigners protested by lining the streets wearing diapers themselves, which spelled out the message "Stop pooh bags".
 In the Kenyan town of Limuru, donkeys were also diapered at the council's behest.
 A similar scheme in Blackpool ordered that horses be fitted with rubber and plastic diapers to stop them littering the promenade with dung.
 The council consulted the RSPCA to ensure that the diapers were not harmful to the horses' welfare.

 Other animals that are sometimes diapered include female dogs when ovulating and thus bleeding, and monkeys and apes or chickens.
 Diapers are often seen on trained animals who appear on TV shows, in movies, or for live entertainment or educational appearances.